[Book Review] How Do I Sexy? By Mx Nillin Lore

 LGBTQ+ people’s bodies can look and function in a whole myriad of different ways, and inclusive sex toy design accounts for this beautiful variety.
 It is essential for inclusive sex toy design to not only consider but to centre trans, non-binary, and gender-diverse bodies.

 Arosum has recently released two new products, the G-Snuggle and the LushVibe, that are specifically crafted for people with tighter or narrower vaginal canals.
 This might include trans women who have undergone gender confirmation surgery, some intersex people, and cis women, trans men and AFAB non-binary people who suffer from conditions such as vaginismus.
-These toys feature a slim design with a unique hooked tip shaped like a bean sprout that applies gentle pressure to the vaginal walls.
+Arosum has designed these toys with a slim design and a unique hooked tip shaped like a bean sprout that applies gentle pressure to the vaginal walls.

 Toys that are useable when flaccid are also popular amongst some trans women and non-binary people who take estrogen, which can affect erections.
-I’m eternally disappointed that one of the best toys in this category, the Hot Octopuss Pulse, is marketed with the cringeworthily-gendered term “Guybrator.”
+I’m eternally disappointed that one of the best sex toy designs in this category, the Hot Octopuss Pulse, is marketed with the cringeworthily-gendered term “Guybrator.”
 Wand vibrators are another great gender-neutral option, because high-powered vibration feels awesome for most genitals.

 Highly versatile toys, in general, are wonderful and there should be more of them.